Vikas0004/VikasBhalla_3175099_SvelteAssignment_NAGP_2025/README.md

-# 🛒 NAGP 2025 E-Commerce Microservices Assignment
+# 🛒 NAGP 2025 Svelte Assignment

 This project is an end-to-end **e-commerce portal** built with:
 - **Java Spring Boot Microservices**